TheDauntless/owasp-mstg/Document/0x06d-Testing-Data-Storage.md

 Keychain data is protected using a class structure similar to the one used for file encryption.
 Items added to the Keychain are encoded as a binary plist and encrypted using a 128 bit AES per-item key.
 Note that larger blobs of data are not meant to be saved directly in the keychain - that's what the Data Protection API is for.

 - kSecAttrAccessibleAfterFirstUnlock: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
 - kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
-The data will not be included in an iCloud or iTunes backup.
+The data will not be included when restoring an iCloud or iTunes backup to a different device.
 - kSecAttrAccessibleAlways: The data in the keychain item can always be accessed regardless of whether the device is locked.
 - kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly: The data in the keychain can only be accessed when the device is unlocked.
 Only available if a passcode is set on the device.
-The data will not be included in an iCloud or iTunes backup.
+The data will not be included when restoring an iCloud or iTunes backup to a different device.
 - kSecAttrAccessibleAlwaysThisDeviceOnly: The data in the keychain item can always be accessed regardless of whether the device is locked.
-The data will not be included in an iCloud or iTunes backup.
+The data will not be included when restoring an iCloud or iTunes backup to a different device.
 - kSecAttrAccessibleWhenUnlocked: The data in the keychain item can be accessed only while the device is unlocked by the user.
 - kSecAttrAccessibleWhenUnlockedThisDeviceOnly: The data in the keychain item can be accessed only while the device is unlocked by the user.
-The data will not be included in an iCloud or iTunes backup.
+The data will not be included when restoring an iCloud or iTunes backup to a different device.

 The keychain file is located at: